 Click on the ART link above to read up on what's happening at the Little Gallery at JHOM!

 Visit us live in-person or at home via live stream!
 Our full HD stereo pay-per-view option is the perfect alternate way to experience the whole show as it happens if you are unable to attend in person.
 Please note: The orange "Reserve Now" button to the left of the event listing is for live in-person attendance only, while the orange "Pay Per View" button next to it on the right is for the online livestream video only, which happens in real time simultaneously with the performance.
 PPV tickets are available anytime, including during the performance.
 There is no recording of the event for viewing after the event.
 If you purchase the PPV ticket, you will receive an email receipt with simple instructions with links for viewing the event at showtime.
 The ticket types are not interchangeable.
+PPV is available Friday and Saturday evenings only.

 Concert - $25 online advance / $30 door